Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Introduction

-While to date thousands of \acp{FRB} have been detected \citep{Cat1}, only $\sim 100$ have been localized with the angular resolution necessary to identify their host galaxies and obtain redshifts \citep{DSA_2019,Bhandari_2020, KKO_2025}.
-Nevertheless, enough FRB redshifts have been measured to enable studies of the extragalactic electron density distribution through the FRB line of sight via ``one-point" statistics of DM distributions.
-This typically requires partitioning the total dispersion measure of an FRB into its constituent parts (e.g. a contribution from the FRB host galaxy, a cosmic contribution from the CGMs intervening halos and the IGM, and a contribution from the Milky Way) \citep{Connor_2024, Sharma_2025} that assume a parameterization for each component based on hydrodynamical simulations.
-Parameters of interest are then used to probe a given astrophysical process; for instance, the so called ``F-parameter" originally used by \cite{Macquart_2020} and then again by \cite{Connor_2024} to constrain the fraction of all baryons in collapsed halos, parametrizes the variance of the cosmic contribution of the DM as $\sigma_{DM,\rm{cosmic}}=Fz^{-1/2}$, while \cite{Sharma_2025} proposes parameterizing the variance as a redshift dependent log-normal distribution which can in turn be used to constrain the strength of different astrophysical feedback processes.
+While to date thousands of \acp{FRB} have been detected \citep{Cat1}, only $\sim 100$ have been localized with the angular resolution necessary to identify their host galaxies and obtain redshifts \citep{DSA_2019,Heintz_2020,Bhandari_2020, Gordon_2023,Law_2024,Bhardwaj_2024,Sharma_2024,KKO_2025}.
+Nevertheless, enough \ac{FRB} redshifts have been measured to enable studies of the extragalactic electron density distribution through the \ac{FRB} line of sight via ``one-point" statistics of \ac{DM} distributions.
+This typically requires partitioning the total dispersion measure of an \ac{FRB} into its constituent parts (e.g. a contribution from the \ac{FRB} host galaxy, a cosmic contribution from intervening halos and the intergalactic medium, and a contribution from the Milky Way) \citep{Connor_2024, Sharma_2025} that assume a parameterization for each component informed by observations or hydrodynamical simulations.
+Parameters of interest can then used to probe a given astrophysical process.
+For instance, the so called “F-parameter”, originally used by \cite{Macquart_2020} to constrain the fraction of all baryons in collapsed halos, parametrizes the variance of the cosmic contribution of the \ac{DM} at a given redshift as $\sigma_{\text{DM, cosmic}}(z)=Fz^{-1/2}$. \cite{Connor_2024} and \cite{Sharma_2025} use simulation-based inference to constrain the strength of different astrophysical feedback processes by modelling the \ac{DM} distribution at a given $z$ as a log-normal.